jakobjanot/ML-Cutter/README.md

 #### 4. Train Model

 Now we're ready to train the model.
-In this phase ...
+Write the train_model() function in the model module.
+The model should be imp Import the hyperparamters from the config module.

+#### 5. Measure performance
+some text here..

+#### 6. Write prediction function
+some text here..

+#### 7. Create model class
+some text here..

 ### Credits